 Asian Languages & Literature

 The study of Asia provides a broad understanding of civilizations that extend back thousands of years.
-It includes ancient and modern languages and the history, art, literature, politics, anthropology, geography, religion, and drama of China, India, Russia, and Japan.
+It includes ancient and modern languages and the history, art, literature, politics, anthropology, geography, religion, and drama of China, Korea, India, Russia, and Japan.

 Why Study at Iowa?